 Used mattresses and box springs create a tremendous burden on our landfills.
 Recycling them is the responsible, environmentally friendly alternative.
 Should you have any questions concerning this process, please do not hesitate to contact us!

-Owner of West Coast Hotel Liquidation, John Grey, was featured in an article in the North County Times where they discussed how our recycling program works.
+Owner of Hotel Services, Inc., John Grey, was featured in an article in the North County Times where they discussed how our recycling program works.